The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 A black tie wedding dress code shouldn’t be stressful; in fact, it’s an easy opportunity to bring out your favorite accessories.
 One way to coordinate the look is to start with a chic a-line dress, like this one from Alfred Sung and add on a pair of gold bar earrings and ankle strap sandals.
 It’s sophisticated without looking like you tried too hard.

-Go with a modern fit for your next black tie wedding with the help of this tuxedo set from Express and complete the look with a pair of suspenders from Brooks Brothers.
+Go with a modern fit for your next black tie wedding with the help of this tuxedo set from Express and complete the look with bow tie from Brooks Brothers.
 Yes, a tuxedo is very straightforward, but the best way to stand out is by focusing on having a great fit and shiny shoes.

 Formal Dress Code, AKA Black Tie Optional